brunooliveiramac/algorithms/README.md

 # Algorithms

-Repository with some algorithms questions solved.
+The purpose of this Repository is to practice solving some algorithms to improve coding skills.

-Each folder has its on code and a Description.png with the challenge description.
+Each folder has its on code and a Description.png with the challenge description. you may find solution in Java, Python, goLang or any other.
+The main idea is to learn the foundations.

-Also using jUnit to practice TDD.
+You may also use jUnit to practice TDD.